elizazavlieva/Calculator/README.md

 # Calculator

-Simple Calculator progam made with python using<br>
+Simple Calculator program made with python using<br>
 Tkinter library.
 To run it on your system follow steps given below.

 1.Clone this repository<br>